diogomachado-bioinfo/pythonscripts/README.md

 ncbi
 --------------------------------------------------------------------------------------------------------------------------------
 - proteinDownload.py: Download a set of protein sequences from NCBI and generate a FASTA.
-Example: python proteinDownload.py "herbaspirillum AND nitrogen" "A.N.Other@example.com" result.txt
+Example: python proteinDownload.py "herbaspirillum AND nitrogen" "A.N.Other@example.com" result.fasta

 - pubmedDownload.py: Downloads an NCBI article dataset and generates a tabbed file.
 Example: python pubmedDownload.py "herbaspirillum AND nitrogen" "A.N.Other@example.com" result.txt

 - pubmedDownload_withMax.py: Download a set of NCBI protein sequences and generate a FASTA, considering an established result limit.
-Example: python proteinDownload.py "herbaspirillum AND nitrogen" 10 "A.N.Other@example.com" result.txt
+Example: python pubmedDownload_withMax.py "herbaspirillum AND nitrogen" 10 "A.N.Other@example.com" result.txt

 textMining
 --------------------------------------------------------------------------------------------------------------------------------